HOME ROAD FREIGHT CARS

 COVERED HOPPER CARS PGE 2107, BCOL 2108, PGE 2109, 2110, BCOL 2112, PGE 2113, 2115

 The railway received two orders of slab side hopper cars in 1962.
 They were used in cement service and grain service, which made them a common sight on the north end.
 These important cars are offered as a resin kit by Geoff Gooderham through Central Hobbies.
 I modelled seven cars in a variety of schemes, completing them with Plano Products etched running boards and styrene tack boards.
 The models were finished with acrylic paints and decals produced by Daly Designs specifically for this kit.
 Some cars received weathering depicting the results of years of cement service, and others received lighter weathering to depict cars in grain service.

 The railway employed a number of tank cars for OCS diesel fuel and lube oil service, transporting these products to engine facilities along the line.
 Most were rebuilt from former UTLX cars wrecked while on the railway.
 My models comprise Arnold tank bodies, Micro-Trains underframes and Gold Medal Models top platforms and side ladders.
-They were finished with Floquil paints and a mix of custom dry transfers and Microscale decals.
-The models depict BCOL 1926 in lube oil service, and BCOL 1933 and 1943 in diesel fuel service.
+PGE 1903 and BCOL 1917 were finished with acrylic paints and custom decals; BCOL 1926 and 1943 were finished with Floquil paints and a mix of custom dry transfers and Microscale decals.
+The models depict PGE 1903, BCOL 1917 and BCOL 1943 in diesel fuel service, and BCOL 1926 in lube oil service.

 CABOOSE BCOL 1863